lelandjansen/ScaleBook/README.md

 Click [here](#algorithms) to skip the theory and go straight to the algorithms.

 #### Piano Keyboard
-Two octaves of a piano keyboard are shown below.
+Two octaves of a piano keyboard are shown below, with note names written on the keys of the first octave.
 Each octave is comprised of 12 keys, seven white notes and five black nots.
 A full piano keyboard has 88 keys.
 ![Piano keyboard](keyboard.jpg)

 #### Enharmonics